Pyramids 4-1 Enyimba: Adel’s brace inspires People's Elephant destruction | Goal.com

 The two-time African champions had silenced Orlando Pirates 1-0 in their last Group A game, to set up a date with the North Africans – who finished as runners-up in Group D.

-Fatai Osho’s men travelled to Cairo’s 30 June Stadium full of hopes following the return of inspirational captain Augustine Oladapo back to their squad.
+Fatai Osho’s men travelled to Cairo’s 30 June Stadium full of hope following the return of inspirational captain Augustine Oladapo.

 That goal was a reality check for the hosts who almost levelled matters through Mohamed Hamdy in the fourth minute.
 However, goalkeeper John Noble did well to punch away the defender’s in-swinging cross.

-They continued to threaten Enyimba’s backline with Mohamed Farouk also coming close a few minutes later, albeit, he was stopped by Ogbonnaya Nelson.
+They continued to threaten Enyimba’s backline with Mohamed Farouk also coming close a few minutes later, but he was stopped by Ogbonnaya Nelson.

-Five minutes late, Pyramids’ dream of picking all points at stake suffered a slight setback as Farouk was replaced by Ahmed Tawfik having suffered a hamstring injury.
+Five minutes later, Pyramids suffered a slight setback as Farouk was replaced by Ahmed Tawfik having suffered a hamstring injury.

 Enyimba’s attempts to restore their lead proved futile as their attacking forays met strong resistance from coach Rodolfo Arruabarrena’s men.

 Four minutes into the second half, El Said put his team ahead.
-Again, it was another horrendous defending that cost the eight-time Nigeria Professional Football League winners.
+Again, it was another piece of horrendous defending that cost the eight-time Nigeria Professional Football League winners.

 Enyimba’s comedy of errors continued as Adel extended the North African’s lead after taking advantage of a mix-up by the visiting side’s backline.